rongfengzou/Uni-Dock2/README.md

 After installation, there will be a command line tool `unidock2`.

 A proper docking inputs should at least contains one receptor file, one or more ligand file, the docking pocket center positions, and the configuration file specifying all the other optional parameters.
+Although all the parameters ni the configuration file has default values, it is still recommend to check and specify the parameters from the YAML file.

 ### `unidock2` command line parameters:
 * --receptor (-r): Receptor structure file in PDB or DMS format (default: None)